 Assistant Professor, Teaching Stream - Social Psychology

-The Department of Psychology at the University of Toronto invites applications for a teaching-stream appointment at the rank of Assistant Professor, Teaching Stream in the areas of social psychology and statistics.
-The appointment will commence on July 1, 2017.
+The Department of Psychology at the University of Toronto Scarborough (UTSC) invites applications for a teaching stream appointment in the area of Social Psychology.
+The appointment will be at the rank of Assistant Professor, Teaching Stream with an expected start date of July 1, 2021, or shortly thereafter.

 Salary will be commensurate with qualifications and experience.